 (1) To meet family responsibilities.

-(2) To be devoted to a specific occupation or employment.
+(2) To be devoted to a specific occupation, employment or education initiative.

 (3) To participate in a public or nonprofit community service program.

 (5) To undergo available medical or psychiatric treatment or to enter and remain in a specified institution, when required for that purpose.

 (6) To attend educational or vocational training programs.

 (7) To attend or reside in a rehabilitative facility or other intermediate punishment program.

 (9) To not possess a firearm or other dangerous weapon unless granted written permission.

 (10) To make restitution of the fruits of the crime or to make reparations, in an affordable amount and on a schedule that the defendant can afford to pay, for the loss or damage caused by the crime.

 (11) To be subject to intensive supervision while remaining within the jurisdiction of the court and to notify the court or designated person of any change in address or employment.

 (12) To report as directed to the court or the designated person and to permit the designated person to visit the defendant's home.